 But, if nothing else on this list works, (slim chance), then a tarp is your way to go.
 If you love the tent that you have and cannot repair the leak, (or don’t want to), you can always bring a tarp with your every time you go camping and you’ll be leak-free!

 To Sum It Up:

+Following one or more of these steps will surely have your tent back into working condition.
 We hope that this article has helped you fix that leaky tent, and hopefully, you learned something new too!
 Now, get back out there and enjoy the great outdoors!
 Thank you for visiting our website!
 We hope to see you back here again soon!
 Right here at outdoorcampingadvice.com!